 During your all-hands webcast, remote viewers can submit questions to the presenter through Panopto’s interactive web-based viewer.
 When someone submits a question or comment, the presenter will see a pop-up in the lower right-hand corner of their screen.
 The submitted questions are also displayed at the bottom of the Panopto client software.
 This is helpful for reviewing and responding to all questions at the end of the presentation.

-Panopto’s webcast software also enables your viewers take time-stamped notes during the broadcast to refer back to at a later time.
+Panopto’s live streaming software also enables your viewers take time-stamped notes during the broadcast to refer back to at a later time.

 Once your meeting has ended, click the Stop button in Panopto.
 Your video will automatically begin uploading to your video CMS.
 After the upload is complete, Panopto will automatically encode the webcast for on-demand playback on any device, and index the webcast for search within your video CMS.